briancgmendoza-dev/game-tracker-exam/README.md

 2. npm run test -> to run vitest locally.
 3. npm run build -> to build a deployable version of the project.
 4. npm run link -> to check for linting error

+## Answers to questions
+1. What kind of libraries your project is using?
+   a.
+Axios
+   b.
+Redux toolkit
+   c.
+React router dom
+   d. fontawesome icons
+   e. http proxy middleware
+   f. react select
+   g. vite & vitest
+   h. testing library / react
+3. What could you do better in your code next iteration?
+   a.
+Adding more unit test
+   b.
+Lazy loading or Pagination ??
+   c.
+Better typesafe/typescript
+   d.
+Better design
+5. Any other notes you feel relevant for the evaluation of your solution?

+## TODO:
+1. Using lazy load images is a plus but not mandatory.
+2. The user must be able to type the category (like an auto-complete).
+3. Multiple categories can be added (eg. tags).   /filter?tag=3d.mmorpg.fantasy.pvp&platform=pc
+4. The state of the filter must remains when navigating between pages.
+5. Unit test